 Welcome to the world of remote working…

 The good news is you no longer have a commute (yay!) and you might be working for yourself (yay again!).
-The bad news is, your family probably think you’re at home watching Jeremy Kyle.
+The bad news is, your family probably think you’re at home watching This Morning.
 Here’s how to stay motivated…

 Just because you now work remotely, it doesn’t mean your networking days are over.
 If you’re missing that team environment or need human interaction to stay motivated in your work, networking websites such as meetup.com can really help.
 You could also find great shared workspaces like The Projects and PLATF9RM in Brighton or WeWork spaces which are dotted across the country/world!